GRIFFITH YOUNG

 If a marriage lasted for less than 10 years, then a judge will typically only grant limited alimony.
 The duration will not exceed half the duration of the marriage.
 For example, if a couple has been married for nine years, then the longest a spouse will receive alimony is four and a half years.

 Marriages of longer duration (10+ years) are treated differently.
 In fact, a spouse might end up paying alimony permanently, although the paying spouse can typically request a modification in the future.
 Call Griffith Young today.
 We understand the complex laws regarding alimony and how difficult it is to plan financially for divorce.

 Spousal support can represent a considerable sum of money, and judges do retain some discretion regarding the amount awarded.

 The Divorce Process in Escondido

-Divorce begins when one spouse files a divorce petition in local court.
 Our clients often spend time agonizing over the decision, and there are benefits to meeting with a lawyer to plan before taking the plunge.
-There might be tricky jurisdictional issues which limit where you can file, for example, which you should untangle before rushing off to the courthouse.
+There might be tricky jurisdictional issues that limit where you can file, for example, which you should untangle before rushing off to the courthouse.
+Once you file, you must serve papers on your spouse, who has a chance to respond.

-In an uncontested divorce, a couple reaches agreement on the most important issues, such as custody and division of community property.
+Each spouse must also fill out detailed financial information and share it with the court and the other spouse.
+In an uncontested divorce, a couple reaches an agreement on the most important issues, such as custody and division of community property.
 We might also participate in mediation to give the negotiations a boost.

 Once agreement is reached, our firm can draft a settlement agreement, which each spouse signs and submits to the court.

-Sometimes couples cannot agree, so there is a lengthy discovery period, where each side requests documents and other information from each other.
+Sometimes, couples cannot agree, so there is a lengthy discovery period, where each side requests documents and other information from the other.
 All of this work builds up to a trial on the contested issues, with the judge deciding which side prevails.

 A local Escondido attorney is a huge benefit.
 At Griffith Young, we know most of the judges, how they think, and what evidence is most important to them.
 Judges have discretion on a range of issues, from child custody to spousal support.
 You benefit by hiring a lawyer who knows how to tailor arguments to them.